MateoG404/ObsidianCS/ObsidianCS/Software Dev/Testing/Mock.md

 A mock is an object or [[components]] who simulate the behavior of one function, method or [[components]] inside the test

 This object allows set predetermined results, errors and more when we are doing [[Testing]], specific in the [[Unit test]] to simulate the behavior of real objects.
-And are used to isolate the code from the dependencies
+And are used to isolate the code from the dependencies.

+The mock can save information about how the method is being called

 ## Example